algorithmiaio/dev-center/_drafts/syntax-highlighting.md

-To modify styling & highlight colors edit `/assets/less/pygments.less` and compile `main.less` with your favorite preprocessor.
-Or edit `main.css` if that's your thing, the classes you want to modify all begin with `.highlight`.
+To modify styling & highlight colors edit `/_sass/_syntax.scss`.
+We are using GH flavored syntax highlighting with custom line numbering.

 Find the list of supported languages [here](http://pygments.org/languages/).